-This growing collection of artefacts are a response to personal connections; this may be to people, places or experiences.
+This growing collection of artefacts is a personal response connecting to people, places and experiences.

-Intimate ‘totems’ exploring and expressing my distinctive ‘baggage’.
-Some pieces are joyful celebrations, others have been cathartic to create.
+Intimate ‘totems’ explore and express my distinctive ‘baggage’.
+Some are joyful celebrations, others have been cathartic to create.

 stainless steel mesh and sheet, brass nuts and bolts, pigmented jesmonite, shells collected from Red Wharf Bay, Anglesey, Wales